Laf111/WiiUFtpServer/README.md

 https://user-images.githubusercontent.com/47532310/153688829-2e39085a-c96e-43cc-9c7a-caf48838b12e.mp4

-Few games such as WWHD check the save files'rights and refuse to import them if permissions rights are not set using IOSUHAX_FSA_ChangeMode.
+Few games such as WWHD check the save files'rights and refuse to import them if permissions rights are not set.

 WiiuFtpServer comes also with some **extra features** :